NCAR/tiegcm/doc/userguide/build.rst

 you will need to `download <https://www.earthsystemcog.org/projects/esmf/download/>`_
 and build it, using the same compiler you are using to build the |modeluc|.

-As of January, 2015, HAO is using the following ESMF libraries built on a 64-bit Linux desktop for each compiler/MPI implementation:
+HAO is using the following ESMF libraries built on a 64-bit Linux desktop for each compiler/MPI implementation:

 ESMF libraries at HAO for use on Linux desktop systems (these paths are provided